 - Bring a smile and an uplifting spirit.

-- Work with the eyes and ears of others.
+- See with the eyes and ears of others.
 Create compassion.

-Each motto reflects what we think of as core values.
+Each motto also reflects one of our core values.
 The values that shape our habits and everything we do.
 Our values drive our work with fellows, clients, vendors, Board members, and projects.
 We strive to align current and future operational partners with these values.
 We work on these to maintain the culture, direction, course, brand, and conscientious approach in all we do.

 Values Shape Habits